Frequently Asked Questions

 How often will I have to come to OHSU?
 How long do studies last?

 How often you come to OHSU and how long the study lasts depends on the study.
 Some studies have just one visit, while others have many visits.
 Studies can last from an hour or two to several years.
-Before you agree to be in a study, we will talk with you about the time required and how often you will need to come to OHSU.
+Before you agree to be in a study, we will discuss the time-commitment involved.

 Do I need to have diabetes to be in a research study?